-If more than one role group applies to this configuration, edit the value for the appropriate role group.
+To apply this configuration property to other role groups as needed, edit the value for the appropriate role group.
 See Modifying Configuration Properties Using Cloudera Manager.

 - 7. Click Save Changes to commit the changes.

 - 8. Restart the role.

 - 9. Restart the service.